-RAW Image Format: This format is a RAW bit-by-bit copy of the original.
-It is often accompanied by Meta data stored in separate formats.
-This Image Format is most common used and is read by every Forensic tool in the industry.
+RAW Image Format: Forensic image format is a RAW bit-by-bit copy of the original.
+It is often accompanied by Metadata stored in separate formats.
+This Image Format is the most commonly used and is read by every Forensic tool in the industry.

 Mount an image for a read-only view that leverages to see the content of the image exactly as the user saw it on the original drive.

-Now, Let us have a look on these methods :
+Now, Let us have a look at these methods :

-OSFMount (version – 1.5.1015) is software by PassMark Software’s.
+OSFMount (version – 1.5.1015) is software by PassMark Software.
 It helps you mount your image files even your hard disk image file in windows with a drive letter.
 You can then analyze the disk image files further.
-For your original files not to be altered, the image files are mounted as read only by default.
+For your original files not to be altered, the image files are mounted as read-only by default.
 Download this software from –> http://www.osforensics.com/tools/mount-disk-images.html

-Open OSFMount after the instalation is completed open it:
+Open OSFMount after the installation is completed open it:

-Go to File menu and select Mount new virtual disk option.
+Go to File menu and select the Mount new virtual disk option.